algorithmiaio/integrations/CONTRIBUTING.md

 Then, select any third-party service you find interesting, and add whatever form of integration you feel would be most useful.
 We'll feature the best ones on our [blog](http://blog.algorithmia.com)!

+By the way:
+- please include a `README.md` describing what your contribution does, and how to run it
+- be careful not to include any API Keys or other secure information (it is common practice to use `YOUR_API_KEY` in code samples to represent an Algorithmia API Key

 Thanks for your help!